-In BS2000, in contrast to jconsole auf Solaris, the use of a process ID (pid) is not supported when setting up a connection with a Java application.
+In BS2000, the use of a process ID (pid) is not supported when setting up a connection with a Java application.

 8.6 jdb

 jdb does not work when the default input is connected with a BS2000 block terminal, in which case jdb is terminated with an error message.